vinhngx/DeepLearningExamples/TensorFlow/Segmentation/UNet_Industrial/notebooks/Unet_TFHub.md

 ## Qualitative Information

-This U-Net model is adapted from the original version of the [U-Net model](https://arxiv.org/abs/1505.04597) which is a convolutional auto-encoder for 2D image segmentation.
+This U-Net model is adapted from the original version of the [U-Net model paper](https://arxiv.org/abs/1505.04597) which is a convolutional auto-encoder for 2D image segmentation.
 U-Net was first introduced by Olaf Ronneberger, Philip Fischer, and Thomas Brox in the paper:
 [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597).

+For further information on how this module was trained, see https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/Segmentation/UNet_Industrial.

 #### Model Details
-This module is based on a modified version of U-Net, called `TinyUNet` which performs efficiently and with very high accuracy on the industrial anomaly dataset [DAGM2007](https://resources.mpi-inf.mpg.de/conference/dagm/2007/prizes.html).
+This module is based on a modified version of `U-Net`, called `TinyUNet`, which performs efficiently and with very high accuracy on the industrial anomaly dataset [DAGM2007](https://resources.mpi-inf.mpg.de/conference/dagm/2007/prizes.html).
-*TinyUNet*, like the original *U-Net* is composed of two parts:
+`TinyUNet`, like the original `U-Net` is composed of two parts:
 - an encoding sub-network (left-side)
 - a decoding sub-network (right-side).